Deep Learning for Face Anti-Spoofing: A Survey

 \section{Deep FAS with Commercial RGB Camera}

-As commercial RGB camera is widely used in many real-world applicational scenarios (e.g., access control system and mobile device unlocking), in this section, we will review existing commercial RGB camera based FAS methods in terms of three main categories: 1) hybrid learning methods combining both handcrafted and deep learning features; 2) traditional end-to-end supervised deep learning based methods; and 3) generalized deep learning methods to both unseen domain and unknown attack types.
-The summarized topology is shown in the upper branch (blue part) of Fig.~\ref{fig:topology}.
+As commercial RGB camera is widely used in many real-world applicational scenarios (e.g., access control system and mobile device unlocking), in this section, we will review existing commercial RGB camera based FAS methods.
 Several milestone deep FAS methods are illustrated in Fig.~\ref{fig:milestone}.